-- -All instructional staff must turn in lesson plans on the dates indicated for a weekly cycle. - -Once a month-sub plans must be updated to reflect current instructional practices.
+-All instructional staff must turn in lesson plans on the dates indicated for a weekly cycle.

+-Once a month-sub plans must be updated to reflect current instructional practices.
 A submission of three days of substitute lesson plans are required by school throughout the district.
 Our number one goal is to ensure that instructional pedagogy and practice continues when teaching staff is absent.
-Lesson plans are due on Thursdays for all Orange High School teachers.
+Lesson plans are due on Wednesdays at Orange High School.

 - a.
 Lesson plans, from all certificated staff are due every Thursday.
-First lesson plans will be due on Friday, September 2, 2022, by 4pm.
+First lesson plans will be due on Wednesday, September 11, 2024 by 4pm.
 Lesson plans MUST be submitted through Genesis, no exceptions.
-Each teacher MUST hand in his/her lesson own lesson plans, no group plans will be accepted.
+Each teacher MUST hand in his/her lesson plans, no group plans will be accepted.
 It is your professional obligation to submit lesson plans weekly, and on time.
-Disciplinary action will be taken in the event staff members do not comply with this district policy.

-- b.
-Your plans should include 6 items:

-- 1) NJSLA Standards

-- 2) Assessment

-- 3) Lesson Objective utilizing Bloom's Taxonomy

-- 4) Differentiation

-- 5) Instructional Strategy

-- 6) I Do, We Do, You Do

-- 7) Pre-planned questions

-- Please note this information regarding plans is subject to change by building level and/or district level administration.
+Disciplinary action will be taken in the event staff members do not comply with this district policy. - b.
+Your plans should include 6 items: - 1) NJSLA Standards - 2) Assessment - 3) Lesson Objective utilizing Bloom's Taxonomy - 4) Differentiation - 5) Instructional Strategy - Please note this information regarding plans is subject to change by building level and/or district level administration. - c.

-- c.
 All classroom lessons should follow the pacing guide.
-Textbooks and other instructional materials are supplemental to the curriculum and should be used accordingly.
+Textbooks and other instructional materials are supplemental to the curriculum and should be used accordingly. - d.

-- d.
 A digital or hard copy of your lesson plans MUST be accessible throughout the school day.